jhedstrom/drupalextension/doc/globalinstall.rst

   This will make your FeatureContext.php aware of both the Drupal Extension and the Mink Extension, so you'll be able to take advantage of their drivers and step definitions and add your own custom step definitions here.
-  The FeatureContext.php file must be in the same directory as your behat.yml file otherwise in step 5 you will get the following error:
+  The `features/FeatureContext.php` file must be in the same directory as your behat.yml file otherwise in step 5 you will get the following error:

     [Behat\Behat\Context\Exception\ContextNotFoundException]